Brooke Owens Fellow, Class of 2018

 University of California San Diego, Aerospace Engineering, '18

-Anya Ustinova is a senior at the University of California, San Diego studying Aerospace Engineering.
+Anya Ustinova attended University of California, San Diego studying Aerospace Engineering.
 She immigrated to the United States in 2011.
 Originally from Volgograd, Russia she spent most of her childhood at her grandpa’s machine shop watching him fix cars and playing with his tools, which inspired her to pursue an engineering career.

 Anya is a first-generation college student pursuing her dream to become an accomplished engineer and be the first one in her family to ever finish college.
 Prior to enrolling in UCSD Anya studied at a community college in Sacramento and was involved in numerous organizations focused on outreach to middle school children educating them on wonderful and accessible world of engineering.

-As a Brooke Owens Fellow, Anya will join the propulsion team at Stealth Space Company in the San Francisco Bay Area.
+As a Brooke Owens Fellow, Anya worked on the propulsion team at Stealth Space Company in the San Francisco Bay Area.